 6.2 OM will organise management and surveillance of OMnet.

 6.3 OM undertakes to maintain the Equipment in proper working condition.
 In the event of a defect in the Equipment, OM shall see to that the Equipment is repaired or replaced within a reasonable time after receiving notice from Customer of the defect.
-Customer shall give OM or its sub-contractor access to the Equipment and reasonable working space in connection therewith, free of charge subject to the conditions specified at Clause 3.8 above.
+Customer shall give OM or its sub-contractor access to the Equipment and reasonable working space in connection therewith, free of charge subject to the conditions specified in the last sentence of the last paragraph of Clause 3.8 above.

 In the event that maintenance needs to be effected arising from or if any loss or damage is caused by the use of the Equipment for purposes other than those authorised hereunder or from any other improper use or operation of the Equipment or causes external to the Equipment after delivery or any modifications to Equipment other than modifications approved by OM, Customer shall pay OM's costs and expenses for such maintenance or service work according to OM's then current price list.